sonictim/SMDupeRemover/README.md

 You can also COMPARE two databases and remove any file in the main database that also exists in the comparison database.

 You can also optionally have it scan for a series of characters (tags) and remove any files with them.
 This is useful for finding all those -PiSH_ and -RVRS_ files protools generates.
 There is an included default list, or you can create your own SMDupe_tags.txt.
-Again --geneerate-config-files will create these files showing you the default list
+Again --generate-config-files will create these files showing you the default list

 The Program runs in the following order if all optional flags are enabled:
   Compare Database, then Check For Duplicates in the main database, then Prune Tags.

+NOTE: This program only deals with the database files.
+After running the program, you can then mirror your library to reflect the changes, or use the duplicates database in soundminer to delete files.

 ## ARGUMENTS: